Notes on the MK4 and MMU3

 plastic parts, not 3D printed ones.

-until the MMU3 is ready.
-I suggest using PTFE tube with one end
+the setup in my enclosure until the MMU3 is ready.
+I suggest using

-held in the Nextruder and the other end held in a mount before the
+PTFE tube with one end held in the Nextruder and the other end held in a

-problem.
-When the filament sticks on the spool, it will cause a Z
+may cause a problem.
+When the filament sticks on the spool, it

-deflection as the Nextruder pulls the filament.
-With a PTFE tube
+will cause a Z deflection as the Nextruder pulls the filament.

-anchored at both ends, the pull is against the tube and Z deflection is
+With a PTFE tube anchored at both ends, the pull is against the tube and

-minimized or eliminated.
+Z deflection is minimized or eliminated.

-little easier to find bolts I think.
+little easier to find bolts I think, if you put them all in order.

 - Peep holes to assure X and Z axis rods are fully seated.